Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 #### User stories-

    * As a potential female pilot, I want to quickly and easily find all relevant information on women in aviation.
+A brief history on women in avitation can be found in the index.html home page, and for current female pilots, the Meet The Aviatrices page has a list of current pilots, including a picture and small discription on why they love flying.
+They can also add thier name and email into the Find Out More modal and someone will email them back to answer any specific questions they might have.

    * As an employer/recruiter, I need to see and review the skills and work capabilities, and analyze if you have the skills we require.
+In this website I've used many user-friendly features to showcase my skills as a developer.
+     From the layout and colour scheme to the scroll bar on the Meet The Aviatrices quotes section, every implemented piece of code has been built to make the site as appealing and easy to use for customers as possible.
+     Possible employers will be able to see from the website and the features implemented that my standard of work is very high, and my capabilities reflect my current skillset, which will improve as I gain more knowledge moving through the Code Institute Full Stack Developer course.

    * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skill sets.